oracle/oci-grafana-metrics/docs/linux.md

 ## Getting OCI Configuration values

-To configure Terraform for OCI, you'll need to create a Terraform configuration file that specifies the necessary provider and resource settings.
+To configure OCI Metrics Grafana Data Source, you'll need get the necessary provider and resource settings.
+In casse you are migrating from previous version 3.x.x of the OCI Metrics Grafana Plugin, you can refer to the [**Migration Instructions for Grafana OCI Metrics Data Source Settings (User Principals and Single Tenancy mode only)**](./migration.md)

 ### Getting the Region